zhaonc/zhaonc.github.io/_posts/2022-12-25-archive-files-on-nas.markdown

 sudo tar cf - -C $PATH . | ssh $PC "pv | pigz > $DEST"
 ```

 Here we work around the NAS CPU bottleneck by using a third PC, which also enables us to use `pv` to show progress and `pigz` to utilize all cores in compressing.
 Note here the destination NAS was mounted to `$DEST`.
-Given the full duplex Gigabit ethernet, we _could_ spare the extra mounting and pipe the data via the source NAS, without seeing much sacrifice in throughput.